EvolSoft/PerWorldAlerts/README.md

 ## Requirements

-PocketMine-MP 1.7dev API 3.0.0-ALPHA7, 3.0.0-ALPHA8, 3.0.0-ALPHA9
+PocketMine-MP 1.7dev API 3.0.0-ALPHA7 -> 3.0.0-ALPHA11

 ## Overview

-**PerWorldAlerts** let you have separate alerts (join/leave messages, etc...) for each world.
+**PerWorldAlerts** let you separate alerts (join/leave messages, etc...) for each world and you can also disable alerts in other worlds.

 **EvolSoft Website:** https://www.evolsoft.tk

 ***This Plugin uses the New API.
 You can't install it on old versions of PocketMine.***

-With PerWorldAlerts you can have separate alerts (join/leave messages, etc...) for each world and you can also disable alerts in other worlds. (read documentation)

-**To-Do:**

-*- Bug fix (if bugs will be found)*

 ## Donate

-Support the development of this plugin with a small donation by clicking [:dollar: here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=flavius.c.1999@gmail.com&lc=US&item_name=www.evolsoft.tk&no_note=0&cn=&curency_code=EUR&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted).
+Please support the development of this plugin with a small donation by clicking [:dollar: here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=flavius.c.1999@gmail.com&lc=US&item_name=www.evolsoft.tk&no_note=0&cn=&curency_code=EUR&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted).
+Your small donation will help me paying web hosting, domains, buying programs (such as IDEs, debuggers, etc...) and new hardware to improve software development.
 Thank you :smile:

 ## Documentation

 **Configuration (config.yml):**

 ```yaml
 ---
 #Log alerts on PocketMine console